Appsilon/tapyr-template/README.md

 ### Using Devcontainer

 To ensure a consistent development experience across all environments, we recommend using the [devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration with Visual Studio Code or DevPod for container-based development.
+If you prefer a local setup, follow the instructions below.

 1. **Start the Devcontainer**: Open the project in VS Code and select "Reopen in Container" when prompted, or use the Command Palette (`Ctrl+Shift+P`) and choose "Remote-Containers: Reopen in Container".
 Alternatively, use [DevPod](https://devpod.sh/) following their instructions.
 2. **Activate the virtual environment**: